 You can include additional information in your brief, and as you progress in your freelance career, you’ll have a better understanding of what to ask and what to look for in briefs submitted by your clients.

 In my experience, projects that have a creative brief have allowed me to create better copy, faster, and with minimal (if any) revisions required.
 I think they might help you, too.

 Here’s a copy of the brief I’m currently using.
 Feel free to download and modify it to fit your needs.

-If you’re currently using a brief for your projects, what are the biggest benefits for you?
+If you’re currently using a brief for your projects, what are the biggest benefits for you and your clients?